OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:31

-Now these are those whom David appointed over the service of song in the house of the Lord,
+These are the ones whom David appointed over the service of song in the house of the Lord,
-after the ark rested there.
+after the ark came to rest there.

 ---